Posted by George Shelley - Sep 09, 2021 | Contact Author

-Can't Import MOV to Final Cut Pro X or FCP 7/6?
-Your Problem Will Be Settled by Our Solutions.
+Can't Import MOV to Final Cut Pro X [Solved]

 Many Mac users are puzzled by one thing that some files with MOV file extension can't be imported into Final Cut Pro or import with no sound (audio)?
 As it is known, MOV is an apple format.
 Why Final Cut Pro doesn't accept your MOV files.
 Well, that's because MOV is a container instead of a codec.
 Final Cut Pro (FCP X included) only reads MOV that both the audio and the video were compressed by using a codec that FCP can recognize.
 However, MOV files which may be from different sources, such as from some video editing software, or from different cameras (like Nikon D810, Nikon D7100, Nikon D800, Canon 5D Mark III/II, etc.), have different codec inside.